modJordan/API_Template/README.md

 - Visit ```localhost:5000``` in your browser to access Pierre's Sweet and Savory Treats.

 ## Pagination in API
-The Powell's Book API Library has been enhanced to handle large volumes of records through pagination.
+The API Template has been enhanced to handle large volumes of records through pagination.
 This allows for efficient data retrieval and better user experience.

 # Feature Description

-    - The API supports query parameters for pagination, such as /books?page=2 to access different pages of book records.
+    - The API supports query parameters for pagination, such as /object?page=2 to access different pages of book records.
     - This feature ensures performance optimization by loading only a subset of data per request.

 ## User Stories

-    - As a librarian, I can create, read, update, delete, and list books in the catalog.
-    - As a librarian, I can perform catalog management tasks only when logged in.
-    - As a librarian, I can search for books by author or title for efficient catalog navigation.
-    - As a patron, I can check out books and view their availability.
-    - As a patron, I can view my book checkout history.
-    - As a patron, I receive due date notifications for my checked-out books.
-    - As a librarian, I can view a list of overdue books for follow-up with patrons.
+   - User
+   - Stories
+   - Here

 ## Objectives